U-TILISE: A Sequence-to-sequence Model for Cloud Removal in Optical Satellite Time Series: Results

 \subsection{Number of attention heads}

 \utilise is fairly robust with varying numbers of temporal attention heads.
-We find marginal quantitative gains when adding more heads (Table~\ref{tab:results_ablations}, rows~9-11), and also only small differences in visual quality (Fig.~\ref{fig:ablations}, \nth{2} image from the right).
+We find marginal quantitative gains when adding more heads (Table~\ref{tab:results_ablations}, rows~9-11), and also only small differences in visual quality (Fig.~\ref{fig:ablations}(c)).